Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 It is never too late to get help.The sooner a potential issue is discovered, the sooner a reader can be helped.

-If you or a member of your family has previously been assessed for dyslexia, remember that public schools do NOT have to provide a complete re-assessment for a senior high school student... but if the student wants or needs accommodations for the SAT or college, an assessment is vital.
+If you or a member of your family has previously been assessed for dyslexia, remember that these reports may only be considered valid for a few years; public schools do NOT have to provide a complete re-assessment for a senior high school student... if the student wants or needs accommodations for the SAT or college, an assessment is vital.

 If the tester uncovers issues during the interview that are not related to dyslexia,but rather related to the ability to learn itself (a possible cognitive learning disability) the tester should recommend that the reader visit a clinical psychologist, or an educational psychologist and not just "gloss over" other possible issues.

 A clinical evaluation by a psychologist or disagnostician can expensive, as it will most likely include IQ testing.
 In most cases, adequate intelligence can simply be established through report cards, grades, tests of non-verbal intelligence, state standardized testing, or other venues.
-D.A.S.A can provide referrals for IQ testing if this is needed or can use the TONI, test of non-verbal intelligence as a base.
+D.A.S.A can use our diagnostician for IQ testing if this is needed.

-Assessmentswill take an average of 2 hours ( short breaks and snacks are included for the younger child) and the results will usually be available within one week.
+Assessmentswill take an average of 2 hours (short breaks and snacks included for the younger child) and the results will usually be available within one week.

 An expedited service fee of $25 is charged for test reports needed within 72 hours.
 DASA will keep your data on file for 3 years.

-Extra assessment may be necessary for limited English proficient readers, students with little supporting data such as classroom grades and/or standardized testing, and/or readers over 23 years of age.
+Extra assessment may be necessary for limited English proficient readers, students with little supporting data such as classroom grades and/or standardized testing, and/or readers who are adults and have been out of school for many years.

 Assessment fees are charged whether a person is, after testing, determined to have dyslexia or not.

-DASA currently does not currently screen for dysgraphia or discalculia, but will note their characteristics in conjunction with dyslexia.
+DASA currently does not formally test for dysgraphia or discalculia, but can note these characteristics in conjunction with dyslexia.
 Dyslexia is and will remain our concentration.